-First premolars are commonly removed for braces and wisdom teeth aren’t removed for orthodontic treatment purpose solely.
+First premolars are commonly removed for braces and wisdom teeth aren’t removed for orthodontic treatment purposes solely.
 Second premolars are also removed sometimes.
 Orthodontists rarely extract other teeth for orthodontic treatment.

 However, there are some conditions when teeth removal may be necessary for certain teeth.

 The position of first premolars is so favorable that the space gained by this can help us to correct both front and back teeth.
 It also doesn’t affect our smiles or looks.
 So, these are the most common teeth which are removed for braces.
 Orthodontists extract first premolars in-